 j) I suggest when you send in your application type it as a pdf document for neatness.

-k) If you’re asked to provide certificates, COLOR photocopy them NO black and whites.
+k) If you’re asked to provide certificates, COLOR photocopies are a nice touch.